Jazzyekim/Loc8r/README.md

 You will see a Chromium window open and a prompt in your terminal.
 Available commands:

 - `url <https://...>` Navigate the opened page to a specific URL.
-- `scan [output.json]` Scan current page for interactable elements and print best-effort unique locators (XPath, CSS, id, Playwright role).
+- `scan [output.json]` Scan current page for interactable elements and print best-effort unique locators (XPath, CSS, id, Playwright role) and a human-friendly unique Name.
 If `output.json` is provided, the JSON results will be saved to that file as well.
 - `help` Show commands.
 - `quit` or `exit` Close the browser and exit.